misterpotts/fabricate/README.md

 # Attribution

-Though it has changessignificantly, this project was based on a FVTT Typescript Module [Template](https://github.com/League-of-Foundry-Developers/foundry-typescript-template).
+Though it has changed significantly, this project was based on a FVTT Typescript Module [Template](https://github.com/League-of-Foundry-Developers/foundry-typescript-template).
 The template was provided by the League of Extraordinary Foundry Developers and is attributed to Spacemandev.

 ## Crafting systems